NyteshadeXT/PF2e-Core-Vault/3-Rules/GM Tools/Creature Family Ability Glossary/(Ghoul) Paralysis.md

-Any living, non-elf creature hit by a ghoul's attack must succeed at a Fortitude check save or become [[Conditions/Paralyzed|Paralyzed]].
+Any living, non-elf creature hit by a ghoul's attack must succeed at a Fortitude check save or become [[Paralyzed|Paralyzed]].
 It can attempt a new save at the end of each of its turns, and the DC cumulatively decreases by 1 on each such save.

 *Source: Pathfinder Bestiary*
 *OGL*